-- Did you know you can protect your business from creditors under the insolvency laws with the help of an Insolvency Auditor?
+- Did you know you can protect your business from creditors under the insolvency laws with the help of an Insolvency Auditor or a turnaround practitioner?

-- The insolvency laws are there to protect the creditors as well as the company directors, bet you were not aware of that?
+- The insolvency laws are there to protect the creditors as well as the company directors just like YOU, bet you were not aware of that?

 So How Can Insolvency Help My Company, with it’s Debts?